josepmiquel-exilium/deploy-react-app-to-s3-gitlab/Readme.md

 4. Go to Identity and Access Management (IAM) in AWS and create new access keys.
 5. Modify the variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY in the .yml file.
 6. Commit and put your changes to the branch master.
 7. It's done!
-Your site is deployed!
+Your site is deployed and each time you'll push a change to the branch master, the site will be updated automatically!
+8. Enjoy continuous integration! :)